christianmoya/FilmAnalysis/README.md

 <b>Diversity in Top-Grossing Films</b>
 <br><i>Found in TopGrossingFilms_Diversity.ipynb</i>
 <br><br>In previous years, film studios recieved criticism regarding the lack of diversity of its cast.
 Movements like #OscarsSoWhite in 2015 and #whitewashedOUT in 2016 demanded for more representation in Hollywood.
 This notebook seeks to find whether the Box Office has responded to those demands by analyzing the 100 top grossing actors for 2010-2020.
-Does the world want to watch more films featuring people of color?
-If so, what roles are they casted for- do they play the lead star or the supportive best friend with 20 minutes of screen time?
+Do audience members demand to watch more films featuring people of color?
+If so, what roles are they casted for- do they play the lead role or the supportive best friend with just 20 minutes of screen time?

-To answer this, we found data from the-numbers.com, which provided the 100 top grossing actors for each year, along with their star score and average billing.
+To answer this, we found data from the-numbers.com, which provided the 100 top grossing actors for each year, along with their star score and billing average.
 A star score is given to actors based on the number of top-grossing films they are featured in, while the average billing signifies their ranking of importance in a film.
-For each actor on that list, we found their ethnicity by scraping data through ethnicelebs.com, then categorized their ethnicity into racial categories defined by the Census Bureau.
+For each actor on the Top 100 list, we found their ethnicity by scraping data through ethnicelebs.com, then categorized their ethnicity into racial categories defined by the Census Bureau.
+With that data, we looked at how star scores have changed for each racial category over time.
 We found that star scores have gone up by 98, 63.5, and 377.5 points for Black, Native American/Alaskan Native and Native Hawaiian/ Pacific Islander actors consecutively, meaning more top grossing films feature people of color!
 <br>
 ![alt text](https://github.com/christianmoya/Phase1_Project/blob/main/starscore_average.png?raw=true)